-1.17 On 26th June 2019 MDDCf declared a climate emergency3 and agreed to work to the Devon-wide target of Zero carbon emissions by 2050 but will aim for 2030 in the light of the climate crisis.
-MDDC became a signatory to the Devon for Alternative Technology in 2019, sets out an evidence-based blueprint for achieving net zero carbon (NZC) in Britain by 2030.
+- 1.17 On 26 June 2019 MDDC declared a climate emergency and agreed to work to the Devon-wide target of Zero carbon emissions by 2050 but will aim for 2030 in the light of the climate crisis.
+MDDC became a signatory to the Devon Carbon Plan and is a member of the Devon Emergency Response Group which includes a range of public, private and voluntary organisations from across Devon. - 1.18 Zero Carbon Britain: Rising to the Climate Emergency, published by the Centre for Alternative Technology in 2019, sets out an evidence-based blueprint for achieving net zero carbon (NZC) in Britain by 2030.
 By making changes to our buildings, transport systems, land use and behaviour, and by investing in a variety of renewable energy technologies, we can achieve a zero-carbon transition while building in a wide range of additional benefits.
 The basis to their approach is 'powering down' by 60% by using energy more efficiently particularly in buildings and transport and at the same time 'powering up' with renewable and carbon-neutral energy sources and land use changes.
 The use of land explored in the Zero Carbon Britain model will offer a healthier mix of food, backup energy supply, and natural carbon capture, which allows the UK to be truly net zero carbon.